 WHY USE OZONE FOR REMEDIATION?

 Recently, ozone has been used to clean up sites containing a variety of soil contaminants.
-The reason for using ozone is to target those compounds that are not biodegradable, in addition, to the ones which are biodegradable over a long period of time.
+It targets both biodegradable compounds that degrade slowly over time and non-biodegradable ones.
 If dissolved, many hydrocarbon compounds can be biodegraded, but when attached to soil particles, these contaminants are not readily degraded.
-Furthermore, the network of water pipes and utility lines through a site makes it impossible to excavate, Ozone is easy to implement and does not require large soil movement.
-In fact, Ozone Ozone Soil Remediation shows a reduction of contaminants of 99%, which is quite remarkable.
+Furthermore, the network of water pipes and utility lines through a site makes it not feasible to excavate, Ozone is easy to implement and does not require large soil movement.
+In fact, Ozone Soil Remediation shows a reduction of contaminants of 99%, which is quite remarkable.

-- Low operating costs.
-In addition, ozone offers In-situ destruction of targeted components
+- Ozone offers In-situ destruction of targeted components

 - The rapid decrease of contaminant mass and concentration in soil and water.
 In fact, impressive results may be seen in weeks

 - Clean reaction.
-Hence, no hazardous by-product formation
+Also, no hazardous by-product formation

-- Microbubbles act to extract VOCs from groundwater and soil pores which reduces soil oxidative demand common to liquid oxidants
+- Microbubbles work to remove VOCs from soil pores and groundwater, which lowers the oxidative demand on soil that is typical of liquid oxidants.

-To Get Free Technical Support for your Ozone Applications Contact Us Now
+Contact us now, To Get Free Technical Support for your Ozone Soil Remediation Applications